ManorRacing/MRT.Recruitment/README.md

 ### What is it?
 The subject of the coding challenge is an incomplete Web.Api 2 project, providing access to Car Telemetry data.
-We have provided sample data (telemetry.json) for you to use as a base.
+We have provided sample data ``telemetry.json`` for you to use as a base.

 ### What do I need to do?
+1. Ensure that you have [ASP.Net Core 1.0](https://blogs.msdn.microsoft.com/webdev/2016/06/27/announcing-asp-net-core-1-0/) installed.
+2. Clone or fork this repository.
+3. Code!

 As a minimum, please implement stories [MR-001](#story-mr-001) and [MR-002](#story-mr-002).
 If you have extra time, please implement one (or more) of the additional stories.

 ### How long does it take?